Computational aspects of robust optimized certainty equivalents and option pricing

-\myThanks[u]{Financial support from the National Science Foundation of China (Research Fund for International Young Scientists) under Grant 11550110184 is gratefully acknowledged.} \myThanks[v]{Financial support from Vienna Science and Technology Fund (WWTF) under Grant MA 14-008 is gratefully acknowledged.}
+\myThanks[w]{Vienna Science and Technology Fund (WWTF) through project VRG17-005 and FWF grant Y00782 are gratefully acknowledged.} \myThanks[u]{Financial support from the National Science Foundation of China, grant 11550110184 and 11671257 are gratefully acknowledged.
+Grant "Assessment of Risk and Uncertainty in Finance" number AF0710020 from Shanghai Jiao Tong University is gratefully acknowledged.} \myThanks[v]{Financial support from Vienna Science and Technology Fund (WWTF) under Grant MA 14-008 is gratefully acknowledged.}